AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

    V : Arr_Access := Arr_Access'Address_To_Access (Create_C_Array_Of_Int (10), 1, 10);
 ```

 This attribute is available for all arrays.
-Constrained array do not require
+Constrained arrays do not require
 boundaries to be provided.
 Multi-dimenstional arrays will need dimensions to
-be provided in order, and fixed lower bound only require one dimension.
+be provided in order, and fixed lower bound only requires one dimension.
 For
 example:

 ```ada